What Is the RADIUS Protocol and How Does It Work?

 Certificate Authentication and Authorization

-Certificate-based authentication for managing user access works like this:
+Certificate-based authentication for managing user access follows these steps:

 To start the process, the device requesting access sends its certificate to the NAS.